4068 Golden Hill RoadChurch Creek, MD 21622

-The Visitor Center also features a gift shop, information desk, research library and a temporary exhibit space.
+The Visitor Center also features a gift shop, information desk, research library and an exhibit space.

 Outside the Visitor Center, a walking path through the legacy garden offers a place for quiet reflection and meditation.
 Further appreciate the life and legacy of this great American heroine by attending a ranger-led program or exploring additional sites along the Harriet Tubman Underground Railroad Byway.

 The 17-acre park is adjacent is to the Blackwater National Wildlife Refuge and is also home to an administrative building and a 2,600 square foot open-air picnic pavilion with stone fireplace and serving area.
 To learn more about these features visit the Harriet Tubman Underground Railroad State Park Map.